KSAT Medal giveaway with Texas Eats

 🎟️ Cost: FREE to the first 200 people in line

 Arrive early, grab your place in line, and get ready to shout “¡Viva Fiesta!” as you snag this year’s Texas Eats medal.
-Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet David Elder at IDEA Ingram Hills for Fiesta vibes and KSAT fun!
+Once they’re gone, they’re gone - so dust off your flower crowns, throw on your brightest Fiesta gear, and meet David Elder at Tia’s Taco Hut for Fiesta vibes and KSAT fun!

 Marty is the KSAT Insider Events Director for KSAT 12.